 Network products frequently contain undetected software or hardware errors when new versions are first released to the marketplace.
 In the past, we have experienced such errors in connection with new products and product upgrades.
-We recently experienced a component problem that has now been identified and is in the process of being corrected, but which caused us to incur unexpected costs and expenses and to take an accrual for anticipated expenses.
-We expect that such errors or component failures will be found from time to time in new or enhanced products including the components incorporated therein after the commencement of commercial shipments.
+We expect that such errors will be found from time to time in new or enhanced products including the components incorporated therein after the commencement of commercial shipments.
 These problems may have a material adverse effect on our business by causing us to incur significant warranty and repair costs, diverting the attention of our engineering personnel from new product development efforts, and causing significant customer relations problems.